 - Colorado Student Leaders Institute: An affiliate of The National Conference of Governor Schools (by nomination)

-- Annual DU Student Panel (by nomination)
+- Annual DU student panel and community public speaking engagements (by nomination)

 - Latin and National Junior Classical League (by nomination/teacher approval)